 Throughout my career I've been trained in how to do experiments, interpret data and apply for grants.
 But what we are not trained in is how to run that grant and manage a team of people.

 The management training I've recieved from the Academy of Medical Sciences via the SUSTAIN programme has been invaluable.
 This is a fantastic scheme aimed at newly independent female scientists to develop our leadership skills and help redress the lack of women in top academic positions.
-I have taken every opportunity offered to me from training courses through to the Academy's mentoring scheme.
+I have taken every opportunity offered to me from training courses through to the Academy's Mentoring programme.